 P.S.
 Have you seen The Newport Guide?
 It’s the definitive source for planning the ultimate trip to Newport, Rhode Island.
 Updated seasonally, it has the best places to eat, drink, and play in Newport and the surrounding areas, optimized to use on your phone and on the go.

-Diego’s: A great brunch menu, their cocktails are so tasty I’m even willing to drink them in the morning—day drinking renders me completely useless.
-Try the Bloody Mary or The Cucumber Collins.
+A great brunch menu, their cocktails are so tasty whether you like a traditional margarita, Bloody Mary or Cucumber Collins.
 The stuffed French toast is piled high with caramelized apples and bananas and is full of ancho whipped cream.
 Truly perfect if you’re in the mood for something sweet.
-Savory breakfast people will love the Deigo’s Breakfast Torta, it’s topped with their spicy baja aioli which could even make cardboard taste delicious.
+Savory breakfast people will love the Diego’s Breakfast Torta, it’s topped with their spicy baja aioli which could even make cardboard taste delicious.
 11 Bowens Wharf, Newport, RI 02840

-Julian’s: Delicious, affordable food and a fun pop-culture feel, Julian’s practically always has a wait.
+Delicious, affordable food and a fun pop-culture feel, Julian’s practically always has a wait.
 But honestly the food is so worth it.
 The menu is massive so even picky eaters will always be able to find something.
-I get such a chuckle from the names of some of their dishes.
-They have a cocktail called The Shirley Temple of Doom.
+Their creative with the menu items too, they have a cocktail called The Shirley Temple of Doom.
 Order one of their hashes, especially the crimini mushroom and Boursin.
 It’s crispy, gooey perfection that puts regular hash browns to shame.
 I always order a version of Eggs Benedict too!
 Again, anything you get will be tasty, so get adventurous or even better go with a bunch of people and share it all.
 318 Broadway Providence, RI 02909